Mexico's Fight for Independence

 Story Words

-anthem, civilization, compromise, Creoles, fiesta, independence, immigrants, maize, republic, revolution
+anthem, civilization, compromise, Creoles, dethrone, fiesta, immigrants, independence, maize, native, republic, revolution

 Use of vocabulary lessons requires a subscription to VocabularyA-Z.com.